dquinta1/SocialMediaApp-backend/README.md

 - permit users to upload profile avatars and articles with pictures
 - add a third-party authentication option
-- add redis store for local account or pagination

 #### Unit Tests for remaining endpoints (not required at this stage)